CORONADO MENS CLUB LOCAL RULES

 On the putting green, a ball that comes to rest in or on an aeration hole may be placed at the nearest spot not nearer the hole that avoids the situation.

-SEAMS OF CUT TURF (SOD SEAMS)-Through the green, seams of cut turf (not the turf itself) are deemed to be ground under repair.
+SEAMS OF CUT TURF(SOD SEAMS)-Through the green, seams of cut turf (not the turf itself) are deemed to be ground under repair.
 However, interference by a seam with the player’s stance is deemed not to be, of itself, interference under Rule 25-1.
-If the ball lies in or touches the seam or the seam interferes with the intended swing, relief is available under Rule 25-1.
+If the ball lies in or touches the seam or the seam interferes with the are of intended swing, relief is available under Rule 25-1.

 OBSTRUCTIONS-The concrete curbs surrounding the flowerbed to the right of hole #8 and the stakes and wires which are sometimes installed around and over the water hazards between holes #8 and #9 are immovable obstructions.
 If your ball is in the water hazard, relief without penalty from these obstructions is not permitted.
 If your ball is outside the water hazard and these obstructions interfere with your stance or area of intended swing, relief without penalty is permitted under Rule 24.